The scene:

 Your call to action

 - Do a reality check.
 Think of someone you’re unhappy with.
-Challenge yourself.
+Challenge yourself to be brutally honest.
 Are you speaking to them personally about the issue?
 Have you spoken to anyone ‘about’ them?
+Do you ever complain about someone at work to the folks at home? (“You wouldn’t believe what so and so did today…”)

 - Be hyper-aware when someone else is talking about a person they have a problem with, or a complaint against.
 Are they talking ‘to’ the other person as well?
 Or not?